Increase in radius of disc given stresses Solution

 What is Increase in radius of disc given stresses?

 Increase in radius of disc given stresses formula is defined as a relationship that describes how the radius of a rotating disc changes in response to applied stresses, accounting for material properties and geometric factors and is represented as ΔR = ((σc-(𝛎*σr))/E)*rdisc or Increase in Radius = ((Circumferential Stress-(Poisson's Ratio*Radial Stress))/Modulus of Elasticity of Disc)*Radius of Disc.
-Circumferential stress is the stress that acts along the circumference of a cylindrical or spherical object, the stress that develops when the object is subjected to internal or external pressure, Poisson's ratio is a material property that describes the relationship between the lateral strain and the longitudinal strain, Radial Stress induced by a bending moment in a member of constant cross section, Modulus of elasticity of disc refers to a material property that measures its ability to resist deformation under stress, specifically in response to stretching or compressing forces & Radius of disc is the distance from the center of the disc to any point on its edge (circumference).
+Circumferential stress is the stress that acts along the circumference of a cylindrical or spherical object, the stress that develops when the object is subjected to internal or external pressure, Poisson's ratio is a material property that describes the relationship between the lateral strain and the longitudinal strain, Radial stress refers to the stress that acts perpendicular to the longitudinal axis of a component, directed either towards or away from the central axis, Modulus of elasticity of disc refers to a material property that measures its ability to resist deformation under stress, specifically in response to stretching or compressing forces & Radius of disc is the distance from the center of the disc to any point on its edge (circumference).

 How to calculate Increase in radius of disc given stresses?